 The Central African Republic (CAR) — a landlocked country in the middle of the African continent where an estimated 89 percent of the population is Christian while only 9 percent is Muslim — devolved into violent conflict in 2013.

-The civil war displaced over one in five Central Africans and triggered early warning signs of genocide targeting civilians based on their religious identity.
+The civil war displaced over one in five Central Africans and triggered early warning signs of a genocide targeting civilians based on their religious identity.
 Today, many Central African refugees are religious minorities unable to return home for fear of violent retribution.

 Inclusive Central African Republic